Table of Contents

 - Mitral regurgitation can be distinguished by the presence of mitral regurgitation jet as assessed by echocardiography.

-- The presence of aortic stenosis at the supra- and sub-valvular level are also a differential diagnosis for aortic sclerosis.
+- The presence of aortic stenosis at the supra- and a sub-valvular level is also a differential diagnosis of aortic sclerosis.

 Risk factor modifications

-The factors which are predicted to be related to the development of aortic sclerosis and their subsequent progression such as smoking, hypertension, ventricular hypertrophy, hyperlipidemia and diabetes need to be controlled and treated appropriately.
+The factors which are predicted to be related to the development of aortic sclerosis and their subsequent progressions such as smoking, hypertension, ventricular hypertrophy, hyperlipidemia, and diabetes, need to be controlled and treated appropriately.

-Other than the risk factor modification, there is no active therapy which is required for aortic valve sclerosis as the blood flow across the valve is not affected in this condition.
+Other than the risk factor modification, there is no active therapy which is required for aortic valve sclerosis as the blood flow across the valve is not affected by this condition.

-In condition involving the chambers of the heart, the stasis of the blood is thought to play a main role in the development of thrombus leading to embolism, which in turn leads to stroke.
-But in aortic valve sclerosis, according to the recommendation, the antithrombotic therapy have no role in the management of aortic valve sclerosis.
+In conditions involving the chambers of the heart, the stasis of the blood is thought to play a main role in the development of thrombus leading to embolism, which, in turn, leads to stroke, but, in aortic valve sclerosis, according to the recommendation, the antithrombotic therapy has no role in the management of aortic valve sclerosis.

-One more important thing to be considered is that though the imbalance in calcium regulating hormones leads to the calcification of the aortic valve, there is no evidence that the excessive supplementation of calcium in patients suffering from osteoporosis leads to the development of aortic sclerosis.
-The use of calcium supplements if required is indicated in patients of aortic sclerosis.
+One more important thing to be considered is that although the imbalance in calcium regulating hormones leads to the calcification of the aortic valve, there is no evidence that the excessive supplementation of calcium in patients suffering from osteoporosis leads to the development of aortic sclerosis.
+The use of calcium supplements, if required, is indicated in patients with aortic sclerosis.

 Complications of Aortic Sclerosis